AnomalyInnovations/serverless-bundle/README.md

     packagerOptions:                # Run a custom script in the package process
       scripts:                        # https://github.com/serverless-heaven/serverless-webpack#custom-scripts
         - echo hello > test
+    rawFileExtensions:              # An array of file extensions to import using the webpack raw-loader
+      - txt                         # Imports .txt files as a string

 ```

 ### Advanced Options